 - Assembly on raising awareness about sexual assault for seniors featuring a survivor of sexual assault.

 - Sponsored #BeTheChange Youth Leadership Summit in 2016.

 Research shows that abuse in relationships often begins in adolescence and that 1 in 4 teens will experience violence in their relationships.
-40% of teenage girls age 14-17 report knowing someone their age who has been hit or beaten by a boyfriend.
+40% of teens age 14-17 report knowing someone their age who has been hit or beaten by a partner.

 As part of the program, students participate in interactive activities, and hear directly from a survivor of teen dating violence.
 Every student receives a palm card of hotline numbers just for teens.